 Why are Some Vegan Foods More Expensive?

 I should say that there are many luxury items available to vegans and vegetarians these days.
 There are meat and dairy alternatives galore!
-Almost anything that you can think to eat as an omnivore, we have meatless and dairyless options available and sometimes those options do tend to be more expensive than the alternative.
+From brands that make vegan cookies to almost anything that you can think to eat as an omnivore, we have meatless and dairyless options available and sometimes those options do tend to be more expensive than the alternative.
 That is simply because alternative products have to be used in the production of the food.

 For example, if you were going to make a vegan jello, you couldn’t simply add gelatin in order to make it have the same texture as traditional jello.
 Gelatin is derived from the gelatinous parts of animals that are usually leftover after butchering, so a vegan would need to find another ingredient instead.
 Agar-agar is a great jello alternative made from algae.
 However, that ingredient isn’t mass produced like gelatin is, which means it is commonly more expensive to buy than gelatin.